bruss22/bruss.toolkit/README.md

 Disclaimer

-This tool is intended for testing, validation, and educational purposes only.
+This tool is provided for testing and educational purposes only.
 Do not use it to generate abusive, excessive, or unauthorized traffic.

 ⸻

 Author

-Created and maintained by bruss22
+Maintained by bruss22